engeir/volcano-data-deconvolution/DOC.md

 ## Parametrisation

-We have good estimates of the RF to SO2 and T to SO2 response functions.
+We have good estimates of the RF to SO~2~ and T to SO~2~ response functions.
 Both from CESM2 simulations, but also from the Otto-Bliesner et al. (2016) dataset.
-The next step is to obtain a good estimate of the T to RF response function.
-This is ideally as simple as deconvolving the RF to SO2 response function from the T to SO2 response function, but as both response functions have a width as well as being noisy, this is not a trivial task.
+The next step is to get a good estimate of the T to RF response function.
+This is ideally as simple as deconvolving the RF to SO~2~ response function from the T to SO~2~ response function, but as both response functions have a width and are noisy, this is not a trivial task.

-We first list up some useful relations in order to better understand the problem at hand.
+We first list up some useful relations to better understand the problem at hand.

 <!-- dprint-ignore-start -->
 $$